17 December 2024

 Dark Matter pretty much feels like a return to the band's heydays with producer Brendan O'Brien, also in the arrangements where you find the sharp energy-fused songs blended with tracks of more ballad-oriented material, and Andrew Watt does exactly what was intended by introducing a new spark.
 Vedder sounds like you know him, and the band comes out as a vital and tight unit, which by no means makes you think of an act with limited potential.
 On the other hand, there's hardly anything new in the repertoire here, which in many ways builds on former releases and former peaks.

-Without being a 'Backspacer, part 2' Dark Matter actually succeeds unexpectedly well and even betters the 2009 album, at least from my perspective, since I havent found the band this vital since that album, which was regarded as a step in the wrong direction by some.
-Yeah, "Wreckage" may sound like Pearl Jam blending this and that of their classic catalogue, but who really would expect them to sound like some other act?!
-And in that way the album unfolds like a Pearl Jam album 'should'.
+Without being a 'Backspacer, part 2', or a new Yield, Dark Matter actually succeeds unexpectedly well and it even betters the 2009 album, at least from my perspective, and I havent found the band this vital since then, or since 1998 for that matter.
+I know, the 2009 album was regarded as a step in the wrong direction by some.
+Yes, "Wreckage" may sound like Pearl Jam blending some of their old classic catalogue, but who really would expect this band to sound like some other act?!
+And in that way Dark Matter unfolds just like a Pearl Jam album 'should'.

 [ allmusic.com, NME 4 / 5, 👉Pitchfork 6,4 / 10 stars ]